videoDAC/livepeer-broadcaster/README.md

 1. Download the latest release of pre-compiled software from [Livepeer's Release Page on Github](https://github.com/livepeer/go-livepeer/releases), under where it says **Assets**:

-- On a Mac, download the `livepeer-darwin-amd64.tar.gz` file to the _Downloads_ folder
+- On a Mac, download the `livepeer-darwin-amd64.tar.gz` file of the `livepeer-darwin-arm64.tar.gz` file to the _Downloads_ folder

-- On Linux (Ubuntu), download the `livepeer-linux-amd64.tar.gz` file
+- On Linux, download the `livepeer-linux-amd64.tar.gz` file

 2. Unzip the file:

 - On Mac, simply open the file, and it will extract to the folder containing the file (_Downloads_).

-- On Linux (Ubuntu), open the `livepeer-darwin-amd64.tar.gz` file then click "Extract", and extract it to "Home".
+- On Linux, open the `livepeer-linux-amd64.tar.gz` file then click "Extract", and extract it to "Home".

 3. Open `Terminal`, and navigate to the folder containing the `livepeer` binary:

-- On Mac, run `cd Downloads/livepeer-darwin-amd64`
+- On Mac, run `cd Downloads/livepeer-darwin-amd64` or `cd Downloads/livepeer-darwin-arm64`

 - On Linux (Ubuntu), run `cd livepeer-linux-amd64`